 Race to End Duchenne has become our largest community fundraising program.
-PPMD leads teams in races all over the country.
-Whether you are a novice or experienced runner, we have a race for you to participate in.
+PPMD leads teams in endurance events all over the country.
+Whether you are a novice or experienced athlete, we have an event for you to participate in.
 To learn more about our Race to End Duchenne program please visit racetoendduchenne.org.